 3. What is a driving skill?

-A driving skill is an ability to operate a vehicle in a safe and efficient manner.
+A driving skill is the ability to operate a vehicle safely and efficiently.

 4. What are the skills required to drive safely?

 - Knowing how to control the speed and direction of the vehicle.

 - Having good coordination between eyes, hands, and feet.

 5. What are the three most important things about driving?

 The three most important things about driving are safety, awareness, and control.
 Safety is the number one priority when behind the wheel.